Building multi-modal Human Perception AI is incredibly complex problem:

 - Beyond emotions – Facial and vocal analysis provides broader people analytics such as cognitive states and demographics

-- Massive data – Emotion AI algorithms need to be trained with massive amounts of real world data that is collected and annotated
+- Massive data – Human Perception AI algorithms need to be trained with massive amounts of real world data that is collected and annotated

 - Context – Emotion and expression metrics measured in education are different than those needed in automotive, mobile, or customer care

-In addition to modeling these complexities, these Emotion AI models need to run accurately, on-device, in real time.
+In addition to modeling these complexities, these Human Perception AI models need to run accurately, on-device, in real time.
 Heuristic rule-based systems where humans code for all possible patterns and scenarios is not possible.
 Machine Learning is a must.

 To solve these diverse tasks, we require a suite of deep learning architectures: